 Short Stories Collections

-- The Golden Ball & Other Stories (1974) – It looks like some of these stories appear in other short stories collections, but what’s interesting about this book is that there’s not a murder to be found.
+- The Golden Ball & Other Stories (1974) – Some of these stories appear in other short story collections, but what’s interesting about this book is that there’s not a murder to be found.
 The book is full of mysteries about stolen jewels or strange people, and the latter half has quite a few ghosts or supernatural themes.
 They’re all really good stories.
 (The Listerdale Mystery, The Girl In The Train, The Manhood of Edward Robinson, Jane In Search Of A Job, A Fruitful Sunday, The Golden Ball, The Rajah’s Emerald, Swan Song, Hound of Death, The Gypsy, The Lamp, The Strange Case Of Sir Edward Carmichael, The Call Of Wings, Magnolia Blossoms, Nest To A Dog)

 Romance (as Mary Westmacott)